 Right to Know

-This page is a central location for the information that the Federal Government requires institutions of higher education to disclose to students.
+This page (also known as the Right to Know page) is a central location for the information that the Federal Government requires institutions of higher education to disclose to students.

 Accreditation